These are the 22 essential household items we managed to buy for £20 at a Lancashire branch of Aldi

 Fuel bills are soaring to unprecedented levels and, with war in Ukraine an added factor, it seems every time we visit the supermarket these days, every day items are rising in price by not just a penny or two, but 10, 15 or even 20 pence, or more.

-We opted for Aldi in Kirkham, the chain which styles itself ‘Britain’s Best Value Supermarket’, and as such appears to be the yardstick by which other supermarkets gauge their prices.
+We opted for the Wesham branch of Aldi, the chain which styles itself ‘Britain’s Best Value Supermarket’, and as such appears to be the yardstick by which other supermarkets gauge their prices.
 Tesco and Sainsburys, and others, make a big play these days ot highlighting ‘Aldi price match’.

 How much in terms of household essentials we could obtain for £20 was the challenge and I have to admit, only ever having been inside Aldi for the odd item before, I was quite impressed.